WICG/nav-speculation/prerendering-form-submission.md

 Currently, form submissions cannot activate prerendered pages by design, due to internal browser limitations.
 In at least Chrome, ordinary form submission navigations have special state and run extra checks that ordinary prerenders don't experience.
 This means that a form submission can never activate a prerender, because the prerender was not prepared properly as a form submission.
+In addition to the internal browser limitations, resources can be wasted on prerendering a page which is not eligible, such as CSP disallowing `form-action`.
-On the other hand, prefetch speculation rules, which only downloads HTML resources without starting a navigation with the internal state, can be used by form navigations without specifying this field.
+On the other hand, prefetch speculation rules, which only downloads HTML resources without starting a navigation, can be used by form navigations without specifying this field.

 We propose an addition to the Speculation Rules API, which allows web developers to specify form_submission in their speculation rules for prerenders, which directs the browser to prepare the prerender as a form submission, so that it can be activated by real form submission navigations.
 Examples include a simple search form which results in a “/search?q=XXX” GET request navigation, [support of which has been requested by web developers](https://issues.chromium.org/issues/346555939).